This peach galette has a flaky, tender, coconut oil crust. Tart raspberries and spicy ginger complete this late summer dessert.

 - ½ teaspoon sea salt

 - 1 – 2 tablespoon non-dairy milk, plus more for brushing the crust

 - Place the flour, sugar, and salt into the bowl of a food processor fitted with the blade attachment and pulse to combine.

-- Add the coconut oil and vanilla and pulse until sandy looking, with no pieces of oil over 1cm in size.
-Add the milk a tablespoon at a time, mixing between each addition, until the dough can just be formed into a ball with your hands.
+- Add the coconut oil and vanilla and pulse until coarse and sandy looking, with no pieces of oil larger than ½-inch (1-cm) in size.

-- Form the dough into a ball, then press into a disc about 3cm in height.
-Cover (I usually use beeswax wrap) and place into the refrigerator for about 15 minutes while you prepare the filling.
+- Form the dough into a ball, then press it into a disc about ½-inch (1-cm) in height.
+Wrap well using bees wax wrap and place into the refrigerator while you prepare the peach filling.

-- Bake for 40-45 minutes, or until golden.
-Cool for 30 minutes before cutting and serving with some chopped nuts, coconut whipped cream, yogurt, or ice cream.
+- Bake the galette for 40-45 minutes, or until the crust is golden and the fruit is bubbling.
+Cool the galette on the baking sheet for 30 minutes before slicing and serving drizzled with cream or topped with ice cream.